 Cahokia is a medium-sized village located in the state of Illinois.
 With a population of 14,402 people and three constituent neighborhoods, Cahokia is the 163rd largest community in Illinois.

-Cahokia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cahokia is a village of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Cahokia who work in office and administrative support (16.80%), sales jobs (12.56%), and food service (8.01%).
+Unlike some villages, Cahokia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cahokia are a mix of both white- and blue-collar jobs.
+Overall, Cahokia is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Cahokia who work in office and administrative support (18.20%), sales jobs (12.29%), and maintenance occupations (10.32%).

 The most common language spoken in Cahokia is English.
 Other important languages spoken here include Spanish and Arabic.